snehalsenapati23/binbag/README.md

+For Login use:
+email: JohnDoe@gmail.com
+password: binbag

+For Reimbursement Form Click on the Reimbursement Button.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.